twnnr/twnnr/README.md

 - 👋 Hi, I’m Tim - @twnnr
-- 👀 I’m interested in new Technologies, Zero Trust Networking, Docker & Kubernetes Environments, all things (Self-) Hosting
+- 👀 I’m interested in new Technologies, Zero Trust Networking, Dockerization , all things (Self-) Hosting
-- 🌱 I’m currently learning developing a web app.
+- 🌱 I’m currently learning advanced Microsoft Azure Technologies.
-- 💞️ I’m looking to collaborate on all things docker, selfhosting and datacenter stuff.
+- 💞️ I’m looking to collaborate on all things docker, selfhosting and microsoft / azure cloud stuff.
-- 📫 How to reach me - best via Email under contact@mediabytim.de
+- 📫 How to reach me - best via Email under info@mediabytim.de
 - 🎓 I am a IT system specialist for system integration

 <!---